productiveme/meteor-base/README.md

 ./update.sh --meteor-version 7.7.7 --node-version 8.8.8
 ```

 This will update the various files in this repo that need changing for each new Meteor release.
 Commit this change on a new branch and open a pull request to this repo to get the new version added.
-Once the PR is merged, `./build.sh && ./test.sh && ./push.sh` will be run to rebuild, test and publish all images for all versions of Meteor ≥ 1.9.
+Once the PR is merged, `./build.sh && ./test.sh && ./push.sh` will be run to rebuild, test and publish all images for all supported versions of Meteor 3+.
 This will also update the version of Ubuntu in the base images to the latest Ubuntu version.

 ### Test